What to wear

 You probably don’t have to go on a shopping spree.
 It’s likely that you already have most of what you need.
 If not, something “good enough” can be picked up in most big box stores or you can buy something that will last for years from a specialty outdoor store.
 You can find stores directly here on the resort or very close by.
 There are also shops here that rent winter snow pants and jackets (subject to availability).

 Cold, wind, and snow are the main elements to keep in mind when deciding how to dress properly.
 Occasionally, rainy or wet conditions are a factor.
+Check the weather before you go.

 Level of physical intensity